SAP-samples/integration-suite-partner-directory-accelerator-for-pipeline-concept/README.md

 Currently, there are some limits which the tool is not capable of:

-* **Deletion** of existing alternative partners and binary parameters is not possible.
+* **Deletion** of existing alternative partners and binary parameters is not possible (see [issue #7](../../issues/7).
 String parameters can be deleted.
 To delete existing entries, the [Partner Directory API](https://hub.sap.com/api/PartnerDirectory/overview) or the [Partner Directory UI](https://help.sap.com/docs/integration-suite/sap-integration-suite/managing-partner-directory-entries?version=CLOUD) can be used.
-* [**Landscape stages**](https://help.sap.com/docs/migration-guide-po/migration-guide-for-sap-process-orchestration/landscape-stages) using the string parameter SAP_Integration_Suite_Landscape are not supported as it was introduced in version 1.0.9 of the Pipeline Concept.
+* The string parameter "ReceiverSpecificQueue" can currently not be [replicated](#replication-page).
+* The [special case "Bypass Receiver Determination"](https://help.sap.com/docs/migration-guide-po/migration-guide-for-sap-process-orchestration/special-cases#pipeline-bypass-options) (which uses a string parameter for receiver determination and an XSLT for interface determination) is currently not supported.
+* Partner IDs cannot be changed (see [issue #9]((../../issues/9).
+* For the community extension [Process Integration Pipeline Extension - Restart via Data Store](https://community.sap.com/t5/integration-blog-posts/process-integration-pipeline-extension-restart-via-data-store/ba-p/14153116), the restart job profiles are currently not supported.
+In contrast, the scenario-specific restart configuration settings (string parameters RetryDataStore, restartMode, and MaxDataStoreRetries) are supported.

 To find or to report an issue, please refer to section [How to obtain support](#how-to-obtain-support).